ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ### ACK flags
 Applications shall never set ack flags, application is notified from this adapter by the ack flag if data is updated.
-KNX Stack sets the ack flag of the corresponding IoBroker object on receiption of a group address.
+KNX Stack sets the ack flag of the corresponding IoBroker object on receiption of a group address if another knx host writes to the bus.
-Sent frames on KNX triggered by application writing to a object does not result into an acknowledgement message to that object.
+Sent frames on KNX triggered by application writing to a object does not result into an immediate acknowledgement message to that object.
-This behavior can be overwritten by checking in the admin dialog the checkbox "set acknowledgement flag when application writes to object".
+If the write is coming from this adapter, the the ack flag is generated on postivive confirmance in tunneling mode.

 ### Node Red complex datatype example
 Create a function node that connects to a ioBroker out node that connects with a KNX object of DPT2.